HenrikHolmen/Classifier_Guided_Diffusion_for_Point_Clouds/Logbook.md

 ### 21.02.2024
 Since last week we have read the article given by our supervisor and seen the YouTube video [DDPM - Diffusion Models Beat GANs on Image Synthesis (Machine Learning Research Paper Explained)](https://www.youtube.com/watch?v=W-O7AZNzbzQ) and [Diffusion Models | Paper Explanation | Math Explained](https://www.youtube.com/watch?v=HoKDTa5jHvg) and got a "overall" understanding of the subject diffusion models and how they were used in the scientific papers.
 Today we are make a draft for the Project Canvas and brainstorming on which research question the project could work with.
 We agreed with Morten Mørup to sent him our draft to look at it, and we will sent a draft with the research question to Johan Ye to approve our ideas.

+### 23.02.2024

+Report draft made for upcoming deadline.
+We sent Morten Mørup our draft
+We sent Johan our reseach questions and got a greenlight for 3 of them